Call: 1-800-832-7191

 The CPWO is the new title.
 The modern-day boaters class includes all three.

-Yes, the State of Connecticut Charges $50 for the boating license.
+Yes, after the class is completed, the student must pay the State of Connecticut $50 for the boating license.
 It is a one-time fee and you are then official for life.
 This is an additional fee and not included with the course fee.
 You'll pay the State of Connecticut Boat License fee separately once you pass the Boating Course.
-We upload your score into the State of Connecticut's Online Sportsman Portal right after class is complete.

-You can pay for and download your Safe Boating Certificate about an hour after class is finished.
-It becomes an option after we have entered your information into the portal.
+You can pay for and download your Safe Boating Certificate about an hour or so after class is finished.
+It only becomes an option after we have entered your information into the portal.
 The certificate, or what some call the boaters license will then be an available option for purchase.
 You'll sign in using your Conservation ID number.

 You can call us at 1-800-832-7191 with any questions.
 You can fill out our Contact Us web-mail form or you can email us at info@connecticutboatingcertificates.com